ziutek/kasia.go/README.md

     $end

 If compared values have diferent types you should use only '!=' and '==' operators.
-If the types match, Go's comparasion rules are applied.
+If the types match, Go comparasion rules are applied.
 This form of *if* dereference interfaces and pointers before comparasion.

 You can use braces for all statements (useful for `$end` statement):